fatmabezine/Diabeties-Analisys-ML/README.md

 ## Objectives

-* Explore data analysis in the Pima tribe to study different perspectives of diabetes.
+* The main objectif of this project is to explore data analysis in the Pima tribe in order to study different perspectives of diabetes.

 ## Data Sources

 The data used in this analysis was recorded on 768 members of the Pima tribe.
-It also includes number of pregnancies, details on various medical and the age of women, so we can track their issues by age.
+It also includes number of pregnancies, details on various medical and the age of women which allows for tracking of issues over time.

 ## Analysis Techniques